Set up Dutch taxes in your Shopify store

 1. In your Shopify admin, go to the SettingsTaxes and duties page.

-2. In the Decide how tax is charged section, check the Include tax in prices.
+2. In the Global settings section, check the Include sales tax in product price and shipping rate.

 Display product prices excluding VAT